Failure detection for transport processes on networks: Single-edge failure

 After the failure occurs, we have a transient solution

 where $\lambda '$ and $\vec{v}_{\lambda '}$ are respectively the eigenvalues and eigenvectors of the new Laplacian matrix $L'$, and $\vec{p^{s'}}$ is the new stationary solution

 The coefficients $c_{\lambda'}$ are determined by the previous stationary solution $\vec {p^s}$.
 If the whole state $\vec{p}(t)$ of the network would be observable, the failure identification problem is trivial.
-Figure \ref{fig: grid diff} shows the changes $\Delta \vec{p} = \vec{p^{s'}} - \vec{p^{s}}$ in the stationary solution and the edge flux differences $\Delta Q_{ij} = Q'_{ij} - Q_{ij}$ for a single-edge failure on a $15 \times 15$ lattice network.
-We note that the edge with the maximum drop flow drop and the nodes with in the maximum potential difference (\textit{dipole} effect) localize unambiguously the failure.
+Fig. \ref{fig: grid diff} shows the changes $\Delta \vec{p} = \vec{p^{s'}} - \vec{p^{s}}$ in the stationary solution and the edge flux differences $\Delta Q_{ij} = Q'_{ij} - Q_{ij}$ for a single-edge failure on a $15 \times 15$ lattice network.
+We note that the edge with the maximum drop flux drop and the nodes with in the maximum density difference (\textit{dipole} effect) localize unambiguously the failure.

-However in real transport networks, monitoring all the nodes could be expensive or unfeasible, and, probably, not necessary.
+However in real transport networks, real time monitoring all the nodes could be expensive or unfeasible, and, probably, not necessary.
 We will show that it is possible to perform a dimensionality reduction technique that optimize the localization the single-edge failure, using a limited number of monitored nodes.
 For this purpose, we apply a clustering method by using the correlation among the nodes dynamics in each cluster.